Scrooge (1951 film): Plot

-Scrooge is visited by the Ghost of Christmas Present who takes him to see how "men of goodwill" celebrate Christmas.
-He shows him poor miners joyfully singing Christmas carols and the Cratchits' warm Christmas celebration on Christmas Day.
-Scrooge asks whether their disabled child, Tiny Tim, will survive his physical condition, but the Spirit hints that he will not unless the future changes.
-They next visit Fred's Christmas party, where Fred defends his uncle from his guests' snide remarks.
-Alice is working in a poorhouse, where she lovingly ministers to the sick and homeless.
-When Scrooge is unable to tell the Spirit that he may profit by what he has seen, the Spirit shows him two emaciated children – personifying Ignorance and Want – and pointedly mocks and scourges Scrooge with the miser's very own words when Scrooge shows concern for their welfare: "Are there no prisons?
-Are there no workhouses?".
+Scrooge is then visited by the Ghost of Christmas Present who takes him to see how "men of goodwill" celebrate Christmas.
+The spirit shows Scrooge poor miners joyfully singing Christmas carols and the Cratchits' celebration on Christmas Day.
+Scrooge asks whether their ailing young son, Tiny Tim, will survive his physical disabilities.
+The Spirit hints that he will not unless the future is changed.
+Scrooge and the spirit then visit Fred's Christmas party, where Fred defends Scrooge from his guests' critical remarks.

+An older Alice is working in a poorhouse, where she ministers to the sick and homeless.
+The Spirit shows Scrooge two emaciated children, personifying Ignorance and Want.
+When Scrooge shows concern for their welfare, the Spirit mocks him and scourges the miser with his own words: "Are there no prisons?
+Are there no workhouses?"

-Scrooge encounters the Ghost of Christmas Yet-to-Come, who shows him the Cratchits mourning Tiny Tim's death.
-He then watches as three people, including his charwoman Mrs. Dilber, sell off the possessions of a dead man and two businessmen discussing the man's upcoming funeral.
-When shown the man's grave bearing his own name, Scrooge begs the Spirit for a second chance, pleading "I'm not the man I was".
-He finds himself in his own bed to learn from Mrs. Dilber that it's Christmas Day and gleefully realizes he still has an opportunity to make amends.
+Finally, Scrooge encounters the Ghost of Christmas Yet to Come, who shows him the Cratchits mourning Tiny Tim's death.
+Three people, including his charwoman Mrs. Dilber, sell off the possessions of a dead man, and two businessmen joke they will only attend the man's funeral if lunch is provided.
+When shown a gravestone bearing his own name, Scrooge begs the Spirit for a second chance; he then awakens in his bed.

+Scrooge learns that it is Christmas Day, and gleefully realises he still has an opportunity to make amends.
 Though Mrs. Dilber is initially frightened by his transformation, Scrooge reassures her and promises to raise her salary.
-He anonymously purchases a prize turkey for the Cratchits and sends it to them as a gift.
-He later delights Fred by attending his dinner party and dancing with his once-estranged niece-in-law.

-The next day, Scrooge plays a practical joke on Bob Cratchit, pretending to be about to scold him for being late, but instead gives him a raise, and asks to help Bob raise his family.
-Scrooge becomes "as good a man as the old city ever knew" and a second father to Tiny Tim, who does not die and recovers.
+He anonymously purchases a prize turkey for the Cratchits and sends it to them.
+He delights Fred by attending his dinner party, asking his niece-in-law's forgiveness and dancing with her.
+The next day, Scrooge plays a prank on Bob Cratchit and pretends to be about to fire him for lateness, but instead says he will raise Bob's salary and assist his family.
+Scrooge embodies the Christmas spirit and becomes a second father to Tiny Tim, who recovers.